0

 The church was built by Glod, with the first stone being laid on 25 November 1901 (when Metz was a part of the German Empire), following plans by architect Conrad Wahn.
 It was inaugurated as the Neue evangelische Kirche on 14 May 1904 in the presence of Wilhelm II, German Emperor, and his wife Augusta Victoria of Schleswig-Holstein.
 The church is an example of Romanesque Revival architecture, and has been a monument historique of France since 1930.

-Text imported from Wikipedia article "Temple Neuf, Metz" and modified on 11 April 2020 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Temple Neuf, Metz" and modified on April 11, 2020 according to the CC-BY-SA 4.0 International license.

 Participants